Lab Manuals Student Materials Documentation

 DataScienceEssentials.pdf DataScienceEssentials.zip Lab Materials Index

-Volume1.pdf Volume1.zip GettingStarted_Mac.pdf
+Volume1.pdf Volume1.zip GettingStarted_Mac:Linux.pdf

 Volume2.pdf Volume2.zip GettingStarted_Windows.pdf